jakubcech/documentation/getting-started/0.1/network/iota-networks.md

 When testing IOTA in a development environment, you should consider connecting to a node in the [Devnet](root://getting-started/1.1/networks/overview.md).
 This IOTA network requires less [proof of work](root://getting-started/1.1/references/glossary.md#proof-of-work), which reduces the time it takes to create transactions, and it uses [free test IOTA tokens](root://getting-started/1.1/transfer-tokens/get-test-tokens.md).

-### Do you want to control the performance of the network?

-When testing IOTA, you may want more control over the performance of an IOTA network and/or who has access to the Tangle.
-In this case, you can run a [private Tangle](root://compass/1.0/overview.md).

 ### Do you want to use the valuable IOTA token?